 Scientists are not certain if the drug diminishes neurotransmission, increases it or if it does both.
 LSD also interferes with the retina’s ability to process information and to transmit information to the brain.
 In other words, this brain alters the way people perceive stimuli.3

 How LSD Abuse Affects Your Health

 The psychological effects of LSD can be terrifying, but this is only one area to consider.
 The physical effects of LSD can be serious.
 Users often experience an increase in body temperature, heart rate and blood pressure.
 These effects can lead to life-threatening circumstances.
 Overdose, heart complications, coma and death are all possible.
 Other physical effects include tremors, sleep disturbances, sweating and loss of appetite.

 It is common to have flashbacks.
 This is where the user relives the drug trip.
 When this happens, the individual’s body functions may be impaired.
-LSD flashbacks can appear out-of-nowhere, and may occur up to a year after someone has used the drug.
+LSD flashbacks can appear out-of-nowhere and may occur months after someone has used the drug.
 The hallucinations from a drug trip can trigger several mental health issues.

-If you or someone you love needs help for LSD abuse, call our toll-free, 24-hour helpline.
-Our counselors are glad to answer all of your questions.
+If you or someone you love needs help for LSD abuse, call our toll-free, 24-hour helpline at 877-345-3299.
+Our admissions coordinators are caring and knowledgeable and ready to answer all of your questions.
 We want to help you recover from drug abuse.
 They understand the complex nature of drug abuse.

 When you call, we will help find the treatment options that best fit your needs.
 At the Canyon, we have specialized programs that can be tailored to patients from all walks of life.
 Don’t wait.
 Move forward toward a life without drugs today.